dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 ### Example

-Once the schema is added, you can fire a subscription query, and we receive updates when the subscription query result is updated.
+After updating the schema with the `@withSubscription` directive, you can execute a subscription query and receive updates when the subscription query result is updated, as follows:

 ![Subscription](/images/graphql/subscription_example.gif "Subscription Example")

-## Apollo Client Setup
+## Apollo client setup

-Here is an excellent blog explaining in detail on [how to set up GraphQL Subscriptions using Apollo client](https://dgraph.io/blog/post/how-does-graphql-subscription/).
+To learn about using subscriptions with Apollo client, see a blog post on [GraphQL Subscriptions with Apollo client](https://dgraph.io/blog/post/how-does-graphql-subscription/).

 ## Subscriptions to custom DQL

 You can use the `@withSubscription` directive on GraphQL types to generate subscription queries for that type.
-You can also apply this directive on custom DQL queries by specifying `@withSubscription` on individual DQL queries in `type Query`, and those queries will be added to `type subscription`.
+You can also apply this directive to custom DQL queries by specifying `@withSubscription` on individual DQL queries in `type Query`, and those queries will be added to `type subscription`.

 {{% notice "note" %}}
 Currently, Dgraph only supports subscriptions on custom DQL queries.
-For example, custom HTTP queries can't be subscribed.
+So, you can't subscribe to custom HTTP queries.
 {{% /notice %}}

 For example, see the custom DQL query `queryUserTweetCounts` below: